|Oracle® Java ME Embedded Getting Started Guide for the Reference Platform (Qualcomm IoE)

 HyperText Transfer Protocol.
 The most commonly used Internet protocol, based on TCP/IP that is used to fetch documents and other hypertext objects from remote hosts.

 Integrated Circuit Card Identification.
-The unique serial number assigned to an individual SIM Card.
+The unique serial number assigned to an individual SIM card.

 International Mobile Equipment Identifier.
 A number unique to every mobile phone.
 It is used by a GSM or UMTS network to identify valid devices and can be used to stop a stolen or blocked phone from accessing the network.
 It is usually printed inside the battery compartment of the phone.

 An application written for IMP-NG.
-An IMlet does not differ from MIDP 2.0 MIDlet, except by the fact that an IMlet can not refer to MIDP classes that are not part of IMP-NG.
-An IMlet can only use the APIs defined by the IMP-NG and CLDC specifications.
+An IMlet does not differ from MIDP 2.0 MIDlet, except by the fact that an IMlet cannot refer to MIDP classes that are not part of IMP-NG.
+An IMlet can use only the APIs defined by the IMP-NG and CLDC specifications.